dgalcius/tlenv/README.md

    for some reason you need `rbenv` to be a real script rather than a shell function, you can safely skip it.

-Run `rbenv init -` for yourself to see exactly what happens under the hood.
+Run `ltenv init -` for yourself to see exactly what happens under the hood.

 ### Installing Ruby Versions